 Amira Abdel-Aal is an expert in providing culturally sustaining literacy education, complimented by technology and focused on fostering global citizenship.

 Amira’s work with students and educators helps to provide access that allows students to go beyond the classroom walls, connect, and make learning a real-life and meaningful experience.
 In a time where technology, information, and different forms of expression are at our fingertips, Amira believes in the importance of giving students the opportunities to unlock their full potential as our world’s global ambassadors, developing as globally conscious digital citizens.

-Her passion for educational technology, intentional experiences, and innovation, lead to her school’s 1:1 laptop program and the launching of an IDEAS Lab (Innovation, Design, Engineering, Art, Science) in this year’s brand new Upper Campus.
+Her passion for educational technology, intentional experiences, and innovation led to New Horizon’s 1:1 laptop program and the launching of an IDEAS Lab (Innovation, Design, Engineering, Art, Science) in this year’s brand new Upper Campus.
 She focuses on developing skills that take into consideration the whole child.

-Amira is a frequent speaker at conferences, including the International Society of Technology in Education (ISTE), TheEdCollab’s Gathering, and the Islamic Society of North America (ISNA)’s Education Forum, frequently presenting with her students.
+Amira is a frequent speaker at conferences, including the National Council of Teachers of English (NCTE), the International Society of Technology in Education (ISTE), TheEdCollab’s Gathering, and the Islamic Society of North America (ISNA)’s Education Forum, frequently presenting with her students.
 Her work has also been featured in print, including in the Orange County Register.

 Amira believes that there is no age minimum to connect with students and create an environment where they can be engaged deeply, and cultivate a seriousness of purpose and a passion for learning.